• Courses

 #2.3.
 Create a Google Analytics 4 tag

-Some parts might be confusing so let me explain:
+Some parts might be confusing, so let me explain:

 • You can enter whatever you want in the Event Name field.
 I was just trying to follow the same naming convention that is used by Enhanced Measurement.
-In my setup, there will be 3 possible event names: video_start, video_progress, and video_complete.
+In my setup, there will be three possible event names: video_start, video_progress, and video_complete.
 This is possible because of the built-in variable called “Video Status”.

 • All the event parameters that I have included are also optional.
-If you think that some of them are not valuable, go ahead and remove that.
+If you think that some of them are not valuable, go ahead and remove them.
 I (once again) decided to follow the naming convention of Enhanced Measurement.

-In the triggering section, I select the previously created Youtube video trigger.
+In the triggering section, I select the previously created YouTube video trigger.

 #2.4 Test the setup

 Once you have completed all previous steps, it’s time to test.
-Enable/Refresh the Preview and Debug mode, refresh the page on your website with the embedded Youtube video player and try to interact with it.
+Enable/Refresh the Preview and Debug mode, refresh the page on your website with the embedded YouTube video player, and try to interact with it.

-First of all, you should start seeing Youtube Video events in the preview mode.
+First of all, you should start seeing YouTube Video events in the preview mode.
 If you don’t see them, read this troubleshooting guide.

 Click one of them and check whether your Google Analytics tag has fired.